 While most of us don’t want gift baskets when it comes to memorial gifts for loss of mother, father, or any close loved one, it’s important that we send them anyway.
 This is because you’re sending a clear message: I am sorry for your loss, but I wanted to give you a gift because it was important to me.
 In other words, you want people in your life who remember what’s important during stressful times.
 A sympathy gift basket can be costly, depending on what they include, so go big or go home with something beautiful and show that person how much they mean to you.
 If they are religious, be sure to include something that reflects their beliefs.
 For some, these Christus statues from Seagull Book are a great way to remind them of hope, while Catholics may appreciate a rosary to pray for their loved ones.

 Jewelry is one of those purchases that may feel frivolous, but it’s actually a really appropriate choice for a sympathy gift.
 Depending on your relationship with your friend or family member, you can spend as little or as much as you want on a bracelet, necklace, ring-whatever strikes your fancy.
 The key here is to remember that whatever you choose will be worn in memory of their loved one.
 It should be beautiful and meaningful in some way, so keep that in mind as you shop.
-It could be the birthstone of their loved one, their initials in diamonds, or a special message engraved on the inside of a bracelet.
+Maybe, you can get beaded bracelets from brands like Rastaclat that are built on positivity, inspiring the person to become more confident with themselves.

 Sending flowers is a nice way to let your loved one know you’re thinking of them.
 You can spend a little or a lot, depending on how many flower arrangements they’re planning for.
 The most common flower for funerals is white lilies, which are also called funeral flowers and have been popular since Victorian times because they are so iconic and simple.
 If you need some ideas for flower arrangements, contact local florists in their area or ask your loved ones what they would like for the casket flowers and wreaths so that you can order and pay ahead of time for the funeral.
 Not only is this saving them money, it’s also crossing something off of their funeral checklist of to-dos.